NNPDF/nnpdf/doc/sphinx/source/n3fit/runcard_detailed.rst

 It is possible to perform a QED fit adding the key `fiatlux` to the runcard.
-In this way a photon PDF will be generated using the `FiatLux` public library that implements the `LuxQED` approach.
+In this way a photon PDF will be generated using the `FiatLux` public library that implements the `LuxQED` (see :cite:p:`Manohar:2016nzj` and :cite:p:`Manohar:2017eqh`) approach.
 The parameters to be added are the following:

 .. code-block:: yaml